iamshishirgaire/IOE-Syllabus-Data/faculties/agriculture/1sem/basic_electrical_eng.md

-## BASIC ELECTRICAL ENGINEERING

-**Course Objectives:**

-After completion of this course, the student will understand the fundamental concept of DC, AC & 3-phase electrical circuits.

-**Course Content:**

 1. **General Electric System (6 hours)**
     * Constituent parts of an electrical system (source, load, communication & control)
     * Current flow in a circuit